KodingKing99/4th_dimension/README.md

 Using the use case diagrams we will test each of those use cases.
 Unit tests can be found in ```unitTest.js```

-To run test cases run `4th_dimension/code/djangoApp manage.py test`
+To run backend test cases run `4th_dimension/code/djangoApp manage.py test` To run front end test cases run 'npm test' while in 'path_to_repo/4th_dimension/code/'

 ## System testing Instructions
 Navigate to the folder you have the repository stored and start a local server of your choice.
 Go to ```localhost:8000``` to test if it is running.
 Login using SystemTest, Password:systest